Your fractional CFO for owner-operated elective medicine practices.

 Cosmetic surgery, injectables, laser, dermatology, MedSpa, and adult cosmetic ortho all sit in one practice but they have different acquisition costs, lifetime values, and operational cadences.
 We separate them in the analytics so you can see which service line is actually paying for itself and which is being subsidized by the others.

 Pricing is set at the Intro Call, scoped to your modalities and goals.
-The Website Audit, Buyer Alignment Audit, and Full Business Diagnostic are fixed-scope diagnostic instruments; Monitor and the Engage and Manage retainers are quoted per client.
+The Website Audit, Buyer Alignment Audit, and Full Business Diagnostic Pro are fixed-scope diagnostic instruments; Monitor and the Engage and Manage retainers are quoted per client.
 The fastest way to a number is a 30-minute Intro Call.